 Some parents assume they can’t pay for college and don’t see the point in saving for it.
 But there are many programs that can help you save and maximize the dollars you put away, putting a significant dent in the loans your kids will need.

 - Start as soon as you begin considering having kids.
-Ask relatives to donate to your child’s education fund as a gift.
+Open a Coverdell Education Savings Account (ESA), and ask relatives to donate to your child’s education fund as a gift.

 - Talk with a trusted financial advisor about the best investment options for you.